Ulopeza flavicepsalis

 Ulopeza flavicepsalis is a species of moth in the family Crambidae.
 It was described by George Hampson in 1912.
-It is found in Mali, Cameroon and the Democratic Republic of the Congo (Equateur).
+It is found in Mali, Cameroon and the Democratic Republic of the Congo (Équateur Province).

 The wingspan is about 24 mm.
 The forewings are brown, with a large lunulate white postmedial patch between veins 8 and 3.
 The hindwings are brown, with a large elliptical white postmedial patch between veins 5 and 2.